jchitpin/thinkdeck/README.md

 2. Display is relatively small because most of the electronics are enclosed in the top chassis.
 3. No 3.5mm headphone jack.
 Bluetooth audio required unless connected to a monitor via HDMI.
 4. No trackpoint. :(
 5. Kickstand required to prevent the device from tipping onto the screen at a normal viewing angle.
-The benefit, however, is not requiring specialized GBA replacement hinges.

 # Materials